MohamedEmary/pandoc_execute/README.md

 # Pandoc Executable Code Block Filter

-This lua filter adds the exection of a code block inside a markdown file to the PDF right after the code block.
+This Pandoc Lua filter allows you to execute code blocks within a markdown file and include the output in the generated PDF, right after the corresponding code block.

 ## Supported Languages

-The filter supports these languages:
+The filter supports the following languages:

 1. **Python**
 2. **Javascript**
 3. **Java**
 4. **C++**

+## Prerequisites

+To use this filter, you must have the corresponding language runtime or compiler installed and accessible from your system's command line:

+- For Javascript, you need to have Node.js installed and the `node` command should be available.
+- For C++, Java, and Python, the `g++`, `java`, and `python` commands should be available respectively.

+If these commands are not recognized by your system, the filter will not work.

 ## Usage

-To use the filter, just add `#exe` between the `{}` of the code block like this:
+To use the filter, add `#exec` within the `{}` of the code block, like so:

 ````text
 ```{.python #exec}